proxmox/proxmox-backup/docs/administration-guide.rst

   # pvesm add pbs store2 --server localhost --datastore store2
   # pvesm set store2 --username user1@pbs --password <secret>

+.. note:: If you would rather not pass your password as plain text, you can pass the ``--password`` parameter, without any arguments.
+This will cause the program to prompt you for a password upon entering the command.

 If your backup server uses a self signed certificate, you need to add the certificate fingerprint to the configuration.
 You can get the fingerprint by running the following command on the backup server: